British Columbia, British Columbia, Canada: What to pack, what to wear, and when to go [2022]

 January

-January in British Columbia can be bitter cold and somewhat snowy.
+January in British Columbia can be dangerously cold and somewhat snowy.
 The average overnight temperatures in the area are in the single digits F (10+ below zero C), with a few days below -22 F (30+ below zero C).
 It snows about half of the time.

 What to wear/what to pack: